truenas/documentation/content/TrueCommand/TCGettingStarted/UserAccounts.md

 ## Two Factor Authentication

-Two-factor authentication is an used to double check the authentication of an account user.
+Two-factor authentication is used to double check the authentication of an account user.
 The first verification occurs when the user logs in with a username and a password.
 Two-factor authentication adds an extra step in the process, a second security layer, that re-confirms their identity.
 If basic password security measures are in place, two-factor authentication makes it more difficult for unverified users to log in to your account.

 Enabling Two Factor Authentication requires an email address that has been authenticated.
 Authenticating a user's email address requires first setting up [SMTP Email]({{<relref "/TrueCommand/alerts/alertmanage.md" >}}) in **Settings -> Alert Services**.